Karim-Muhammad/learn-design-pattern2/src/open_closed.md

 $garden->items();
 ```

-you ask me, why we created `MarijuanaGarden` class? why you didn't pass for example string "Marijuana" to `EmptyGarden` class and let it handle the rest? like do if condition to check if the string is "Marijuana" then return the items, else return the default items.
+you ask me, why we created `MarijuanaGarden` class? why you didn't pass for example string "Marijuana" to `EmptyGarden` class and let it handle the rest? like do `if condition` to check if the string is "Marijuana" then return the items **weed**, else return the default items.

 the answer is, because we want to follow the open/closed principle, in our case we will modify the `EmptyGarden` class when we want to add new **items**, and our principle here says that the class should be open for extension but closed for modification.